2025 Scientific Program

 Multi-modal validation and pan-cancer analysis of 9p21 loss: Diagnostic and prognostic implications

-Holly Hill, The University of Texas MD Anderson Cancer Center, TX
+Holly Hill, MD Anderson Cancer Center, TX

 Expanding MAVE data maps for use in human genomics applications